Language: EN

 Comparison of signed variables

-When working with signed variables, things get a little more complicated.
+When working with signed variables, things get a bit more complicated.
 In signed variables, the leftmost bit indicates the sign of the number.
 If this bit is 1, the number is negative; if it is 0, the number is positive.

 • Look at the sign bit